kylemaa/Patient_Doctor_App/README.md

 $ npm start
 # Make sure to update dependencies according to the requirements.txt
 $ npm run dev
+$ npm run build
+# Build a static folder and then test out the server with manage.py script
+$ python3 manage.py runserver

 # Visit http://localhost:3000
 ```